Discover how we can transform your organisation

 We know that building positive working relationships supports mental health and wellbeing and can prevent burnout later down the line.

 Peer mentorship is a great way to foster leadership through mentoring in your workplace.
 As the participants switch from mentor to mentee they will gain insight and experience in leading sessions.

 As we’ve touched on above, the peer mentor relationship is more fluid than in traditional mentoring.
 Both participants gain confidence from the sessions and work together to transform what they discuss into positive action.
-Peers also hold each other accountable, supporting each other's goals and career growth.
+Peers also hold each other accountable, supporting each other’s goals and career progression and growth.

 Mentoring is a widely-known way to improve leadership representation as well as promotion and retention rates for minorities and women.
 By levelling the playing field, peer mentoring is an accessible way to promote mentoring within your organisation.

 Finally, fostering leadership is identified as a key benefit that workers are looking for from their employer.
 Of employees that leave within 2 years of joining a company, 71% report thinking that their leadership skills were not being developed.
 Investing in peer mentoring will save you time and money in the future by creating your future leaders today.